To become a Foster or Adoptive parent, you only need to ask.

 You and your family are invited to attend an orientation to receive more information about foster care and the adoption process.
 Training is currently completed on Zoom.

 - 3. Training

 The five foster care training sessions are designed to give you the tools you need to become a foster or adoptive parent.
-These sessions include regulatory standards, grief and loss, child abuse, and behavioral interventions, to name a few.
+These sessions include regulatory standards, grief and loss, child abuse, physical abuse, and behavioral interventions, to name a few.

 - 4. Application